 (c) Nature of Defense.

 Subject to constitutional limitations, the defense shall disclose to the prosecution the nature of any defense, other than alibi, which the defense intends to use at trial.
-The defense shall also disclose the names and addresses of persons whom the defense intends to call as witnesses at trial.
+The defense shall also disclose the names and addresses of persons whom the defense intends to call as witnesses at trial upon written request from the prosecuting attorney or order of the court.
 At the entry of the not guilty plea, the court shall set a deadline for such disclosure.
-In no case shall such disclosure be less than 35 days before trial for a felony trial, or 7 days before trial for a non-felony trial, except for good cause shown.
+In no case shall such disclosure be less than 7 days before trial, except for good cause shown.
 Upon receipt of the information required by this subsection (c), the prosecuting attorney shall notify the defense of any additional witnesses which the prosecution intends to call to rebut such defense within a reasonable time after their identity becomes known.

 (d) Notice of Alibi.